One of the unforeseen consequences of the coronavirus pandemic was the creation of the hybrid church experience.

 Because physical gatherings were discouraged, even the most technology-resistant congregation eventually embraced some form of digital delivery of its services.

-Most people anticipated that when churches reopened, in-person attendance would surpass the digital experience.
+Most people anticipated that in-person attendance would surpass the digital experience when churches reopened.

 But now that churches are once again meeting in person, some interesting trends have emerged.